 With our location nestled between the Chesapeake Bay and the Atlantic Ocean, it’s almost impossible not to be by the water wherever you are in Virginia Beach.
 In fact, being by, in or on the water is our way of life here, and we take full advantage of it – especially in the summer!

-With the profusion of waterways that run through Virginia Beach and feed into the Chesapeake Bay and Atlantic Ocean, you can find us out on the water any time of year.
-Whether you’re in search of a physical challenge or you just want to spend the day floating around, there is no shortage of adventures to be had.
-Here are some of our favorite ways you can get and enjoy the water in Virginia Beach right now.
+Whether you’re in search of a physical challenge or just want to spend the day floating around, there’s no shortage of water-based adventures to be had along our coasts.
+Here is a roundup of some of our favorite ways to get out on the water in Virginia beach.

-Known as the “Rockfish Capital of the World,” Virginia Beach and its neighboring waters are home to a multitude of freshwater, brackish and saltwater fishing opportunities.
-With the food-rich Chesapeake Bay adjoining the Atlantic Ocean in Virginia Beach, a long list of fish, including croaker, spot, flounder, striped bass, tautog, sea bass, trout, bluefish, skipjack, cobia, mahi-mahi, Spanish and king mackerel, puppy and red drum, yellowfin and bluefin tuna, white and blue marlin, amberjack and wahoo are abundant at various times of the year.
-Tow your boat and choose from several different ramp locations, or opt for a full or half-day private charter.
-Or, cast a line from one of the four fishing piers.
+Known as the “Rockfish Capital of the World,” Virginia Beach and its surrounding waterways abound with a rich multitude of freshwater, brackish and saltwater fishing opportunities.
+The touchpoint of the Chesapeake Bay and the Atlantic Ocean awards our area with a long list of fish year-round, including croaker, spot, flounder, striped bass, tautog, sea bass, trout, bluefish, skipjack, cobia, mahi-mahi, Spanish and King mackerel, puppy and red drunk, yellowfin and bluefin tuna, white and blue marling, amberjack and wahoo and rockfish (of course)… whew!

 Cast a line from one of VB’s four fishing piers, tow your boat in at a multitude of ramp locations, or opt for a full or half-day private charter.
 Happy angling!